chipsalliance/Caliptra/doc/Caliptra.md

 </tbody>
 </table>

-# High Level Architecture
+# High level architecture

-A Caliptra RTM subsystem has the following basic, high-level blocks:
+The following figure shows the basic high-level blocks of the Caliptra RoT for Measurement (RTM) subsystem.

-*Figure 2: Caliptra High Level Blocks*
+*Figure 2: Caliptra high level blocks*

 ![](./images/Caliptra_HW_diagram.png)

-See [HW Section](#hardware-section) for a detailed discussion.
+See the [HW Section](#hardware-section) for a detailed discussion.

-## Caliptra Profiles
+## Caliptra profiles

-Caliptra supports two physical modes of instantiation, the Caliptra Core and the Caliptra Subsystem.
+Caliptra supports two physical modes of instantiation, the Caliptra Core and the Caliptra subsystem.
 Within Caliptra Core there are two modes of integration with different security postures and firmware loading techniques.

-1. Boot Media Integrated (BMI) Profile: Caliptra loads its firmware directly from SPI boot media.
+1. Boot Media Integrated (BMI) profile: Caliptra loads its firmware directly from SPI boot media.
 SoC boot cannot proceed through any other boot media.
-2. Boot Media Dependent (BMD) Profile: Caliptra receives its firmware from SoC actors with access to the boot media.
+2. Boot Media Dependent (BMD) profile: Caliptra receives its firmware from SoC actors with access to the boot media.

-In both Profiles, Caliptra is among the first uncore microcontrollers taken out of reset by the power-on reset logic.
-The difference is in the TCB for integrity of the Core Root of Trust for Measurement.
-In the BMI Profile, this TCB is the Caliptra Core.
-In the BMD Profile, this TCB additionally includes the immutable element of the SoC ROM.
-The BMD Profile trades increased TCB for lower integration cost.
-BMD Profile does not put Caliptra firmware in the performance-critical or recovery-critical code paths of the SoC boot process.
+In both profiles, Caliptra is among the first uncore microcontrollers taken out of reset by the power-on reset logic.
+The difference is in the Trusted Computing Base (TCB) for integrity of the Core RTM.
+In the BMI profile, this TCB is the Caliptra Core.
+In the BMD profile, this TCB additionally includes the immutable element of the SoC ROM.
+The BMD profile trades increased TCB for lower integration cost.
+The BMD profile does not put Caliptra firmware in the performance-critical or recovery-critical code paths of the SoC boot process.

-Caliptra 1.0 will only support the BMD Profile.
+Caliptra 1.0 only supports the BMD profile.

 ### <a id="bmi"></a>Caliptra Core - Boot Media Integrated (BMI)

-In the Boot Media Integrated Profile, Caliptra unilaterally starts the firmware chain-of-trust.
+In the BMI profile, Caliptra unilaterally starts the firmware chain-of-trust.
 The boot process is as follows:

 1. Hardware executes SoC power-on reset logic.
 This logic starts the execution of Caliptra ROM.
 2. Caliptra ROM fetches the Caliptra firmware from SPI boot media.
-3. Caliptra ROM authenticates/measures/loads/executes Caliptra firmware.
+3. Caliptra ROM authenticates, measures, loads, and executes Caliptra firmware.
 Refer to [Error Reporting and Handling](#error-reporting-and-handling) for details regarding FMC verification failures.
 4. Caliptra firmware copies the SoC First Mutable Code (FMC) into the Caliptra mailbox and measures it.
 5. Caliptra firmware signals to SoC ROM to continue the boot process by fetching the firmware from Caliptra's mailbox.
-6. SoC FMC continues the boot process, forming a boot firmware chain-of-trust: each firmware fetches/authenticates/measures/executes the next firmware needed to establish the device operating environment.
+6. SoC FMC continues the boot process, forming a boot firmware chain-of-trust: each firmware fetches, authenticates, measures, and executes the next firmware needed to establish the device operating environment.
 Each firmware deposits the next firmware's measurements into Caliptra prior to execution.
 7. Caliptra firmware presents attestation APIs using the deposited measurements.

-*Figure 3: Boot Media Integrated Boot Flow*
+*Figure 3: Boot Media Integrated boot flow*

 ![](./images/BMI_Boot_flow.png)

-In the Boot Media Integrated profile, the Caliptra Trusted Computing Base (TCB) for integrity of Core Root of Trust measurement is the Caliptra Core.
+In the BMI profile, the Caliptra TCB for integrity of Core RTM is the Caliptra Core.
 The verification of measurement includes:

-1. The SoC design ingests firmware through Caliptra
+1. The SoC design ingests firmware through Caliptra.
-2. Caliptra IP, Caliptra ROM, and Caliptra Firmware
+2. Caliptra IP, Caliptra ROM, and Caliptra Firmware.

 ### <a id="bmd"></a>Caliptra Core - Boot Media Dependent (BMD)

-In the Boot Media Dependent Profile, Caliptra coordinates the start of the firmware chain-of-trust with the immutable component of the SoC ROM.
-Once the Caliptra ROM has completed initialization, it provides a "stash measurement" API and callback signals for the SoC ROM to proceed with the boot process.
+In the BMD profile, Caliptra coordinates the start of the firmware chain-of-trust with the immutable component of the SoC ROM.
+After the Caliptra ROM completes initialization, it provides a "stash measurement" API and callback signals for the SoC ROM to proceed with the boot process.
 Caliptra ROM supports stashing of at most eight measurements prior to the boot of Caliptra firmware.
 The SoC then may choose to boot Caliptra firmware.
 Any security-sensitive code or configuration loaded by the SoC prior to Caliptra firmware boot must be stashed within Caliptra.
 If the SoC exceeds Caliptra ROM's measurement stash capacity, attestation must be disabled until next cold reset.
 The boot process is as follows:

 1. Hardware executes SoC power-on reset logic.
 This logic starts the execution of SoC ROM and Caliptra ROM.
 2. SoC ROM waits for the ready_for_fw signal from Caliptra ROM.
-3. SoC ROM fetches the First Mutable Code.
+3. SoC ROM fetches the FMC.
     1. If the FMC is Caliptra firmware:
         1. SoC ROM loads the Caliptra firmware into the Caliptra mailbox and issues the Caliptra "firmware load" command.
-        2. Caliptra ROM authenticates/measures/starts the Caliptra firmware.
+        2. Caliptra ROM authenticates, measures, and starts the Caliptra firmware.
     2. If the FMC is not Caliptra firmware:
         1. SoC ROM authenticates and measures that firmware as the SoC FMC, and issues the Caliptra "stash measurement" command prior to executing SoC FMC.
 4. SoC ROM executes SoC FMC.
-5. As in #6 from the BMI flow, SoC FMC continues the boot process, forming a boot firmware chain-of-trust: each firmware fetches/authenticates/measures/executes the next firmware needed to establish the device operating environment.
+5. As in #6 from the BMI flow, SoC FMC continues the boot process, forming a boot firmware chain-of-trust: each firmware fetches, authenticates, measures, and executes the next firmware needed to establish the device operating environment.
 Each firmware deposits the next firmware's measurements into Caliptra prior to execution.
-The exception is Caliptra's firmware: SoC firmware shall delegate the measurement and execution of Caliptra's firmware to Caliptra ROM.
+The exception is Caliptra's firmware: SoC firmware delegates the measurement and execution of Caliptra's firmware to Caliptra ROM.
 6. Upon eventual initialization, Caliptra firmware presents attestation APIs using the deposited measurements.

-Refer to [Error Reporting and Handling](#error-reporting-and-handling) for details regarding Caliptra and SoC firmware load and verification error handling.
+See [Error Reporting and Handling](#error-reporting-and-handling) for details about Caliptra and SoC firmware load and verification error handling.

-*Figure 4: Boot Media Dependent Boot Flow*
+*Figure 4: Boot Media Dependent boot flow*

 ![](./images/BMD_Boot_flow.png)

-## Caliptra Security Subsystem
+## Caliptra security subsystem

-In order to enable a transparent and reusable security subsystem Caliptra solution, this specification provides for a full security subsystem solution that is a combination of fully open source digital logic and licensable analog components that are technology dependent such as TRNG analog sources  or technology dependent fuse controllers.
+To enable a transparent and reusable security subsystem, the Caliptra specification includes a full security subsystem solution.
+This solution is a combination of fully open source digital logic and licensable analog components that are technology dependent, such as TRNG analog sources or technology dependent fuse controllers.

-* SoC Controller has configurable SRAMs to allow per SoC firmware customization
+* SoC Controller has configurable SRAMs to allow per SoC firmware customization.
-* SoC reference ROM allows for configurable initialization
+* SoC reference ROM allows for configurable initialization.
-* RHL (Resource handling logic) is used to bring up subsystem components such as PUF, PLL, Fuse controller, \[P-\]TRNG etc. all and process requests from Caliptra to the outside components (e.g., P-TRNG request input to Caliptra’s internal TRNG)
+* Resource handling logic (RHL) brings up subsystem components such as PUF, PLL, Fuse controller, \[P-\]TRNG. etc. RHL processes requests from Caliptra to the outside components (for example, P-TRNG request input to Caliptra’s internal TRNG).
-* Some of the analog components are licensable IPs that are used to build the subsystem (e.g., PUF, PLL)
+* Some of the analog components are licensable IPs that are used to build the subsystem (for example, PUF, and PLL).

-*Figure 5: Caliptra Security Subsystem*
+*Figure 5: Caliptra security subsystem*

 ![](./images/Caliptra_HW_Block_diagram.png)

-The Caliptra subsystem offers a complete Root of Trust subsystem, with open source programmable components for customization of SoC boot flows.
+The Caliptra subsystem offers a complete RoT subsystem, with open source programmable components for customization of SoC boot flows.

 ## Identity

 A Caliptra RTM must provide its runtime code with a cryptographic identity in accordance with the TCG DICE specification.
 This identity must be rooted in ROM, and provides an attestation over the security state of the RTM as well as the code that the RTM booted.

-*Figure 6: DICE Cert/Key Generation*
+*Figure 6: DICE Cert/Key generation*

 ![](./images/Caliptra_cert_creation.png)